RADCOM (NASDAQ:RDCM) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of RADCOM (NASDAQ:RDCM – Free Report) in a research note published on Saturday morning.
-The brokerage issued a buy rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of RADCOM (NASDAQ:RDCM – Free Report) in a research report report published on Sunday morning.
+The firm issued a buy rating on the technology company’s stock.

-RADCOM (NASDAQ:RDCM – Get Free Report) last posted its quarterly earnings data on Wednesday, November 8th.
-The technology company reported ($0.02) EPS for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.01).
-RADCOM had a net margin of 2.20% and a return on equity of 1.81%.
-The company had revenue of $13.20 million for the quarter, compared to the consensus estimate of $12.70 million.
-Equities research analysts predict that RADCOM will post 0.07 EPS for the current year.
+RADCOM (NASDAQ:RDCM – Get Free Report) last issued its earnings results on Wednesday, November 8th.
+The technology company reported ($0.02) earnings per share for the quarter, missing the consensus estimate of ($0.01) by ($0.01).
+The company had revenue of $13.20 million during the quarter, compared to analysts’ expectations of $12.70 million.
+RADCOM had a return on equity of 1.81% and a net margin of 2.20%.
+As a group, research analysts anticipate that RADCOM will post 0.07 earnings per share for the current year.

 Institutional Trading of RADCOM